West Ham United F.C. Under-21s and Academy: 'A' team

 Between 1948 and 1956 West Ham entered an 'A' team into the Eastern Counties League.
 In 1952 they also began playing in the Metropolitan League.
 After leaving the ECL they remained in the Metropolitan League, winning the League Cup in 1957–58 and the Professional Cup in 1959–60, 1966–67 and 1968–69.
 They left the league when it merged into the Metropolitan London League in 1971, and instead entered a youth team into the South East Counties League, which they won in 1984–85, 1995–96, and 1997–98, before leaving when the FA Academy system was set up in 1998.

 Under-21 team

-The West Ham United Reserves competed in the Premier Reserve League South until relegation from the Premier League.
-The side is now classed as a development squad coached by Dmitri Halajko and Steve Potts.
-Friendly games were usually played at Chadwell Heath and other clubs training grounds.
+The West Ham United Reserves competed in the Premier Reserve League South until relegation from the Premier League in 2011.

 Since the 2012–13 season, the team has played in the Professional Development League (now branded Premier League 2) for players under the age of 21 and a restricted number of over-age players.
+As of October 2025, they have been coached in interim by Head of Coaching and Player Development Greg Lincoln following the promotion of U21 staff to the first team under Nuno Espírito Santo.

 Most home matches are played at West Ham's training ground (Rush Green), with three fixtures per season played at the London Stadium, as well as some cup competitions being played at Dagenham & Redbridge F.C.’s Victoria Road stadium.

 Current squad

-Players who will qualify and who have represented the U21's in the 2025-26 season.
+Includes first team players who age-qualify and who have represented the U21's in the 2026–27 season.